ilyankou/passport-index-dataset/README.md

 # 2022 Passport Index Dataset
 ## Travel visa requirements for 199 countries, in .csv
-Last updated on 05 October 2022.
+Last updated on 06 November 2022.
 Check out the `/legacy` folder for earlier versions.

 ![Passport](passport.png)